Download This Sample

 Sign Me Up

-See the fact file below for more information on Circus or alternatively download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Circus or alternatively, download our comprehensive worksheet pack to utilize within the classroom or home environment.

 - By 1829, the circus began using animals they had trained.